szpajder/libacars/README.md

 - `cpdlc_get_position` - illustrates how to extract position-related
   fields from CPDLC position reports.

-These programs will be compiled together with the library.
-`make install` installs them to /usr/local/bin.
-Run each program with `-h` option for instructions.
+These programs will be compiled together with the library.  `make install` installs them to `/usr/local/bin`.
+Run each program with `-h` option for usage instructions.

-### API documentation
+## API documentation

 Refer to the following documents:

 - `doc/PROG_GUIDE.md` - libacars Programmer's Guide
 - `doc/API_REFERENCE.md` - libacars API Reference

-### Licenses
+## Licenses

 libacars, Copyright (c) 2018 Tomasz Lemiech <szpajder@gmail.com>